Today's Articles

 The collapse of the Siad Barre regime plunged Somalia into chaos, with many factions fighting to seize power.
 One of them, the United Somali Congress (USC), appointed a temporary president, which caused a civil war.
 Unarmed Jubba villagers starved, died, and fled by the hundreds of thousands, and Somalia’s river valleys became war zones.

 In 1992, The UN Security Council mounted “Operation Restore Hope,” led by the U.S. By September 1993, the American Congress sought a way to withdraw from Somalia without losing credibility.
 The military forces would not withdraw until March 1995.
 During and after the civil war, many Somalis left the country.
-Refugee status was granted to many Somalis by the United States government.
+The United States government granted refugee status to many Somalis.
 The largest Somali population in the United States is in Minnesota.

 Reference: